WSU-cshimizu/ceg4110-group-project-raider-social/deliverables/Guest_1.md

 Scrum Vs Kanban in the agile space:
  Scrum is a 2 week "sprint" cycle and a very tough service industry, kanban is a system that keeps work moving along and limits the amount of items open and not forgotten.

+DFL’s user story rule is that they should be made in a way that developers can finish them and push them to production right away.
+They can typically be stand-alone or part of a larger project.

 ## Signatures
-Hayden Troxell, Tyler Wells, Adam LaDue
+Hayden Troxell, Tyler Wells, Adam LaDue, Immanuel Sabwami